kamalraj21intel/uwc-docs/source/Pages/page_04.rst

 For the Sparkplug-Bridge-related configuration, refer to the following sample output:

-**• Enter the following parameters required for Sparkplug-Bridge container..**
+Enter the following parameters required for Sparkplug-Bridge container.

 Is TLS required for sparkplug-bridge (yes/no):
     yes